 - 1. In order to complete assignments in this course, you will be required to access the Aplia website at http://econ.aplia.com.
-Please register on the website by Jan.
-18th. - 2.
-Due dates for the assignments will be announced during the first week of the semester, and posted on Blackboard.
-It is your responsibility to remember the due dates. - 3.
-Course material dealing with a particular assignment will typically be covered in class at least one lecture before the assignment is due; thus, assignments can be completed at any time up to and including the due date.
-Given these factors, only situations where someone can document illness or domestic affliction for an extended period (i.e., the entire week prior to the due date) would possibly warrant shifting the assignment weight to the final exam.
+Please register on the website within the first week of classes. - 2.
+Due dates for the assignments will be announced during the first week of the semester. - 3.
+Course material dealing with a particular assignment will typically be covered in class at least three days before the assignment is due; thus, assignments can be completed at any time up to and including the due date.
+Given these factors, only situations where someone can document illness or domestic affliction for an extended period (i.e., the entire 3 days prior to the due date) would possibly warrant shifting the assignment weight to the final exam.
 Furthermore, technical problems can be expected to sometimes occur with computer systems and internet availability so it may be a good idea to not wait until the last minute to submit your assignment.
-Technical problems will not justify shifting the assignment weight to the final exam. - 4.
+Technical problems will typically not justify shifting the assignment weight to the final exam. - 4.
 Using Aplia, you will be able to complete practice problem sets prior to each assignment.
 In the practice problem sets, you will obtain immediate feedback as to whether you have answered a question correctly.
 In many cases you will be provided with an explanation if you have not answered correctly.
 Your results in the practice problem sets are neither counted nor reported to the instructor.
 It is strongly recommended that you do the practice problems related to a particular assignment prior to completing the assignments. - 5.
-Emails regarding Aplia should be directed towards the providers of Aplia.
+Emails regarding Aplia should be directed towards the providers of Aplia, or to the teaching assistants (TAs), who will be assigned to this course.